Dates, Prices & Info

 Group Size

 A very important feature of this winter wildlife safari is the small group size and exceptional guide-to-guest ratio.
 A low-impact presence is essential for a quieter, more intimate experience of nature and wildlife, and this is certainly the case when we go in search of wolves.
-Traveling in Nat Hab's specialty North American Safari Trucks, we divide our group into two vehicles, each with a highly qualified Expedition Leader, to ensure a light impact and personalized interpretive experience.
+Traveling in Nat Hab's specialty North America Safari Cruisers, we divide our group into two vehicles, each with a highly qualified Expedition Leader, to ensure a light impact and personalized interpretive experience.

 Included